kmpf/uap/doc/source/how-to.rst

     Again mapping with |segemehl_link| is disabled by default due to its high resource requirements.
     Library complexity is estimated using |preseq_link|.
+    After the mapping duplicate reads are removed using |picard_link|.
     Finally enriched regions are detected with |macs2_link|.

     **This workflow will take some time due to the number of steps and